singaround/songbook/songs/water-is-wide.md

 description: >-

 ---
-The water is wide, I can not cross o'er
+The water is wide, I cannot cross o'er
 And neither have, I wings to fly
 Give me a boat that can carry two
 And both shall row, my love and I